 I’ve visited Las Vegas several times over the years, but always for quick 24 or 48 hour stints.
 Basically, long enough to shop, see a show, enjoy the pool and dine at a couple of restaurants.
-On recent trips to Vegas, I’ve come to appreciate the endless day trip opportunities that are possible from Nevada’s most famous city, and now I always stay for four to five days when I visit.
+On recent trips to Vegas, I’ve come to appreciate the endless day trip opportunities that are possible from Nevada’s most famous city.
+It’s more than just casinos and clubs.
 From the colorful Seven Magic Mountains art installation to hiking the incredible Valley of Fire, it’s a destination with diverse options that truly offer something for everyone.
-Below is a rundown of all my Vegas favorites – hotels, restaurants and things to do, as well as a complete five day itinerary at the bottom.
-This post contains affiliate links.
+Below is a rundown of all my Vegas favorites – hotels, restaurants, things to do, photo locations and more.

 Seven Magic Mountains is a colorful art installation that sits in the middle of the desert, a 30-minute drive from the Las Vegas strip.